-I decided on a few habits that I could easily incorporate into my daily life.
+I decided on a few habits I could easily incorporate into my daily life.
 For me, it's all about balance—the ability to understand and practice what's good for me but still keep it all feeling accessible.
 I can't get down with anything too time-consuming or limiting.
-Such is the case with the six things I've built in to my weekly schedule.
-There's small changes in my diet, my (previously non-existent) workouts, and skincare routine.
+Such is the case with the six practices I've built into my weekly schedule.
+There's small changes in nutrition, my (previously non-existent) workouts, and skincare routine.
 Trust me, the results have been palpable.
 Below, find the easy Ayurvedic habits that have made my life, skin, and health so much better.

 The other, perhaps more important, practice to remember is nothing is one size fits all for each dosha (and person).
 "One of our favorite terms in Ayurveda is 'it depends,'" says Coburn.
 Most recommendations are dependent on what is happening in a particular meal, in a particular time, and with a particular person.
 As a general rule, I try to properly chew each bite (up to 30 chews per bite is key to good digestion), limit any overly rich, greasy, or liquid foods (which inhibit that digestive fire), and make certain not to feel guilt or shame post-meal, no matter what I eat (though Triphala, garlic, and yoga can help with indigestion after an indulgence).